adamchainz/pelican_novapost/content/lxc-jessie-nat.rst

 ================================

 We're also going to need to make resolvconf check our lxc bridge before our physical interfaces.
-Organnizing :file:`/etc/resolvconf/interface-order` as such works::
+Organizing :file:`/etc/resolvconf/interface-order` as such works::

     # interface-order(5)